kostochkin/CU4python/README.md

 # cu4python

-A Python 3 library for modular electronic system Control Unit 4 by Scontel.
+A Python library for modular electronic system Control Unit 4 by Scontel.

+## Requirements

+Python 2.7 and higher

 ## Module classes